chenhaotian/Bayesian-Bricks/README.raw.md

 Where the most frequently appeared **tasks** are:
 + Update prior info into posterior when new samples are observed.
 + Sample from the posterior distribution.
-+ Calculate marginal likelihood of the posterior distribution.
++ Calculate marginal likelihood of the data set.
-+ Calculate posterior predictive of the posterior distribution.
++ Calculate posterior predictive densities from the posterior distribution.
 + ...

 And the **model structure**s are just generalizations of $3$ basic Bayesian modeling structures: